 People might be surprised to hear that I created an online dating app for secret lovers.
 I started the company in 2011 with my brothers.
-At the time, there was a lot of bad news in Spain—people were losing their jobs, etc—and there was a bit of a stigma about online dating apps.
-There weren’t many around—Tinder wasn’t even popular at that point.
+At the time, there was a lot of bad news in Spain—people were losing their jobs, etc—and there was a bit of a stigma around online dating apps.
+There weren’t many at the time—Tinder wasn’t even popular at that point.
 And so we decided to create a discreet dating app called Discreetic.

 My brothers were more focused on the finance side, whereas I took care of marketing.
 That’s how I learned about paid search ads and Facebook ads.
 I taught myself by reading blogs and articles on the internet.
 The app offered anonymity—basically, you went through their Facebook profiles and if they liked you back, you’d get a match.
 But otherwise, you wouldn’t know.
 We got up to 30,000 users.
 We had a lot of calls from TV channels wanting to talk about our company.
 The business sadly folded after a couple of years, but it was a lot of fun while it lasted.